zahariaa/disentangled-dynamics/src/readme.md

 - Do reconstruction error differ between edges / inside / outside of the circle?
 (BP - in progress)
 - Do circle-reconstructions differ as a function of distance to the gaussian center?
 (BP - in progress)
 - Entangling/disentangling in the VAE (correlations in latent space)
-- Sweep through generative factors and plot/quantify effect in the latents (of the VAE)
+- Sweep through generative factors and plot/quantify effect in the latents (of the VAE) (AZ - in progress)
 - consider posterior variance as well, i.e., \sigma(x)

 ###### 2) Experiments